Magis Program at Loyola University Chicago

 - This opportunity provides a full scholarship, which includes tuition, fees and books necessary to obtain the desired degree.

-- Some opportunities to live in an intentional community are available.
+- Some opportunities to live in an intentional community may be available.

 To request more information, please contact: